brownman/spaciblo/README.txt

 He can be reached via email at trevor at spaciblo dot org

 Project status: Not Even Alpha!
 The code is very early and is not currently recommended for use outside of development.
+We are still laying down the infrastructure for web based simulation and there is 3D renderer.

 ## Installation: